Financial Poise

 Consumer-focused businesses have three key challenges:

-In all my years creating marketing plans, these challenges continue to pop up.
-And the product, service, size of the business or the number of employees makes no difference.
+In all my years of creating marketing plans, these challenges continue to pop up.
+The product, service, size of the business, or number of employees make no difference.

 Okay, practically speaking, there are still many consumer sales and marketing challenges that creep in, like:

-But ask any CEO what’s important to them, and you’ll hear these:
+But ask any CEO what’s important to them, and you’ll hear these answers:

 Facing Consumer Sales and Marketing Challenges Head-On